-Any books that are printed using print-on-demand (POD) technology, which allows you to purchase between one and 99 copies of your book at any given time, will cost a bit more (per copy) to produce than the books printed with traditional printers in larger quantities.
-As a result, you’ll have a smaller profit margin on these books.
+Any books that are printed using print-on-demand (POD) technology will cost more per unit than books that are printed in large quantities on traditional offset presses.
+As a result, you’ll have a smaller profit margin on POD books.

-That said, it’s important (critical) to take advantage of POD in this day and age as it allows your customers to buy your books one at a time on sites like Amazon.com.
-It also allows you, as a self-publisher, to buy small quantities of your book at reasonable prices, as selling opportunities arise.
+Still, it’s important to take advantage of POD in this day and age.
+It allows your customers to buy your books one at a time on ecommerce sites like Amazon.
+It also allows independent authors to print small quantities of your books at reasonable prices, as selling opportunities arise.
 For example, one paperback book may cost around $6 per unit to print on demand digitally.

-There’s a time and a place to use each type of printer, which is why PPG returns all working files and finished files to our authors once they’ve approved the final version of their books.
-This allows them to choose where they’re going to print based on how many books they think they’re going to be able to sell:
+There’s a time and a place to use each type of printer, which is why PPG returns all working files and finished files to our authors.
+This allows you to choose if/where you’re going to print your book based on who you’re selling it to:

 - Traditional offset printing: best price for 1000+ copies

-- Modern digital printing: best price for 100 to 999 copies
+- Standard digital printing: best price for 100 to 999 copies

-- Print-on-demand (POD): best price for one to 99 copies
+- Print-on-demand (POD) digital printing: best price for one to 99 copies

-Self publishers who wish to sell copies of their books through local retailers, such as book stores, will also have to factor that retailer’s profit share into their final retail price.
+On that note, authors who wish to sell copies of your books through local retailers, such as book stores, will also have to factor each retailer’s profit share into your final retail price.
 Retailers/wholesalers buy publishers’ books at steep discounts in order to turn their own profits.
 They also expect your title to be marked as “returnable” (for a full refund) in case it doesn’t sell.
-Here are the industry standards self-publishers should budget for:
+Here are the industry standards for such discounts: